Wheatfield — A Confrontation: Reception

-Reprisals and exhibitions
+Reprises and exhibitions

-The work had reprisals in Dalston, East London, in 2009, and in Milan, Italy, in 2015.
+The work was reprised in Dalston, East London, in 2009, and in Milan, Italy, in 2015.

 The photographs, as well as vintage videos of the work, were placed on display at the Shed in New York City, as part of its 2019–2020 exhibition Agnes Denes: Absolutes and Intermediates.
 This was Denes' first ever retrospective.

 At the 2024 edition of Art Basel in Switzerland, another field was sowed as an homage to Wheatfield, titled Honouring Wheatfield – A Confrontation.
 It takes up over 1,000 square meters of the concrete plaza in Basel with hundreds of moveable palettes of wheat.
 Also in 2024, Denes planted Wheatfield – An Inspiration in Bozeman, Montana, hosted by art project Tinworks.
 She stated that "this Wheatfield is a totally different idea — to bring people together," and as such worked with residents, students and small businesses to plant and care for the wheat.
 50 volunteers showed up to clear the site for the crop in fall 2024.
 It was planned to be harvested by Montana State University’s plant sciences department that summer, at which point local bakeries would use it to stock regional food banks.